intel/neural-compressor/neural_solution/docs/source/description_api.md

 #### Description

-This is the welcome interface for NeuralSolution OaaS.
+This is the welcome interface for Neural Solution OaaS.

 #### Usage
 ```bash